kelibst/texteditor/README.md

 `npm run dev`

 To start a local Server and see how the app is running.
 You will need node and NPM installed

+`npm run lint`
+To Check for linters error

 ## Author